InterContinental Resort – Massive resort offering luxury, convenience, and traditional design.

 About 15 seafood cafés are clustered in an area known as Muaya Beach, about 250m south via the sand.
 (See Attractions below.)
 But the choice is surprisingly poor along the main road.

-- Warung Musik MC – Likeable corner setting with a wide range of Balinese and western food and musical-themed décor.
+- Warung Musik MC – Likable corner setting with a wide range of Balinese and western food and musical-themed décor.
 About 450m south down the road.

 - Oishii Tei – Authentic Japanese cuisine, including sushi bar.
 Charming décor and shady outside seating.
 Around the corner from Warung Musik MC.